KartikB01/Maven-Market-Data-/README.md

 # Maven-Market-Data

-This is a project to strengthen my skills in SQL and Power BI.
+This is a project to strengthen my skills in data analysis I utilized PostgreSQL for the data cleaning and then created the report using Power BI.